Planning for the future, experiencing life changes and gaining skills and knowledge for independence is an important

-- Independent living: Thinking about where you would like to live and the support available.
+- Independent living: thinking about travel, where you would like to live and participating in society.

 - Health: how you stay in good health in adult life and what support is available.

 - Money: managing your money and the types of financial support that might be available.

 - Making more of your own decisions: your right to have your wishes for the future recognised.